-The 3 Best Microwaves (If There Even Is Such A Thing) - Spring 2025
+The 3 Best Microwaves (If There Even Is Such A Thing) of 2025

 Best Microwaves

 Whether heating leftovers, defrosting dinner, or popping popcorn, the trusty microwave is a quick and convenient choice.
-If you're looking for the best microwave, you might want a model that heats evenly so you can avoid hot and cold spots in your food.
+If you're looking for the best microwave, consider a model that heats evenly to prevent hot and cold spots in your food.
 However, after months of investigation, we've found that microwaves, from the cheapest budget model to a commercial model retailing over $1,000, don't significantly differ in how evenly they heat food.

 We also wanted to investigate inverters, the latest in microwave technology that allows a microwave to maintain a constant power output at any power level.
 The result?
 They really didn't change how your food gets warmed up.
 You can also read about everything we tried and our conclusions.

 So, your next new microwave won't blow you away with its superior performance.
 The good news is that you can get pretty much any microwave you like.
-Once you know what kind of microwave you like (classic countertop or over the range) and what size you need, you can consider its power output (some microwaves are faster) and features.
-Features like multiple different power levels, a kitchen timer function, and popcorn, reheat, and defrost modes are standard for most microwaves.
-Some microwaves have a mute function for stealthy microwave use and have a built-in steam sensor for more automatic cooking.
+Once you know what kind of microwave you prefer (classic countertop or over-the-range) and the size you need, you can consider its power output (some microwaves are faster) and its features.
+Features such as multiple power levels, a kitchen timer function, and popcorn, reheat, and defrost modes are standard for most microwaves.
+Some microwaves feature a mute function for discreet microwave use and include a built-in steam sensor for more automated cooking.

 Below, we recommend models that offer good value, organized by size and feature for your convenience.
 Your best microwave might be the one you find on sale!
 Check out our list of the best over-the-range microwaves if that's what you want.
 If you're looking for something that can make crispy foods like French fries and chicken wings, take a look at our recommendations for the best air fryer or the best small air fryer.